codingwithrsn33/kansas_site_automation/README.md

 🚀 Overview

-The Kansas SOS Business Data Crawler is an enterprise-grade automation tool that extracts structured business intelligence from the Kansas Secretary of State website including:
+The Kansas SOS Business Data Crawler is an enterprise-grade automation tool that extracts structured business intelligence from the Kansas Secretary of State website, including:

 Entity identification